gastrop0d/Queribus/README.md

 Each query has three components: a query type, a name and a subject.

-- The **query type** determines what data type the query will operate on (boolean, int, float, vote) and, if a boolean, what collation operation it will perform (OR, AND).
+- The **query type** determines what data type the query will operate on (boolean, int, float, vote) and, if a boolean or number, what collation operation it will perform (OR/AND, Sum/Min/Max).
 - The **name** is a unique string used to identify the query.
 - The **subject** is an object of a selected type that is passed to every subscriber when the query is dispatched.
 It's role is to provide context for the question being asked.